• Skip to primary navigation

 Is Calf Leather Ethical?

-The calfskin used in leather is primarily a byproduct of the European veal industry.
+Whether your leather’s from Europe or the United States, calfskin used in leather is primarily a byproduct of the European veal industry.
 Calves are raised for their meat, tanneries process the hides, and shoemakers use the hides to make shoes and boots.
-Calves used for veal have historically suffered inhumane conditions; specifically, the use of veal crates, poor nutrition, and limited natural lighting.
-In the European Union, veal crates were outlawed in 1996.

-EU law was further refined with the Directive 2008/119/EC, titled “Minimum Standards for the Protection of Calves.”
+Progress has been made, though: in the European Union (where your calfskin comes from), veal crates were outlawed in 1996.
+EU law was then further refined with Directive 2008/119/EC, titled “Minimum Standards for the Protection of Calves.”

 “The Directive, amongst other things, sets out minimum dimensions for individual pens and for calves kept in group.
 Calves are not to be tethered (except under very specific circumstances) and must be fed according to their physiological needs.
 In particular their food must contain sufficient iron and a minimum daily ration and fibre food must be provided.”